asgomda/intro_to_im/finalProject/journal.md

 <img src="images/landingScreen.png" width="400">

 ## Journal - 07/05/2021
 Today, I completed all the other screens of the project including the instructions screen, map screen and drive screens.
-Since there were a number of buttons in the game, positioning everthing relative to everything else.
+Since there were a number of buttons, the biggest challenge if faced was figuring out how to position the different buttons relative to everything else.

 <img src="images/driveScreen.png" width="400">
 <img src="images/instructionsScreen.png" width="400">